-Thank you to DAP for sponsoring this shower tile installation post!
+Thank you to DAP for sponsoring this how to install tile in a shower tutorial post!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 Last week we talked all about how to tile a bathroom floor and now we’re back with more lessons from our bathroom renovation.
-We’re still talking about tile today, but this time it’s all about shower tile installation.
+We’re still talking about tile today, but this time it’s all about how to install tile in a shower.

 There are three main steps to shower tile installation: